jerome-enter/CuteStage/app/src/main/assets/system_prompt_scenario.md

 - Use appropriate Korean names:
     - **Female**: SuJin, JiHye, MinJi, EunJi, YuRi, HyeJin, SeoYeon, etc.
     - **Male**: MinHo, TaeYang, JunSeo, JiHoon, SungMin, DongHyun, etc.

+## 1.5 Language

+- **IMPORTANT: ALL dialogues must be written in Korean (한국어)!**
+- Use natural, conversational Korean appropriate for the characters and situation
+- Keep sentences clear and not too long for readability

 # 2. Safety & Risk Management (Guardrails)